dnguyen800/home-assistant-configuration-example/README.md

 NOTE: To use this UI properly, you will need to enable the Lovelace YAML mode in your configuration.yaml and create the ui-lovelace.yaml file.
 See instructions on the [Home Assistant site](https://www.home-assistant.io/lovelace/yaml-mode/).
 It is a lot more work (and pain), but you can customize it to your liking.

+SECOND NOTE: This configuration was created in February 2019 with Home Assistant 0.84.5 and old versions of custom Lovelace cards.
+There have been many breaking changes to Home Assistant components and cards since then and this configuration example may not work properly with the latest version of Home Assistant without a few configuration changes.
+It is still a good learning resource though.

 [**Readme**](README.md) |
 [Home View](home.md) |  [Media](media.md) | [Rooms](rooms.md) | [Cameras](cameras.md) | [Comics](comics.md) | [System](system.md) | [Floor Plan](floorplan.md)